OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 	* **Trial** shows users how to get started with a trial version of your add-in. ([spec](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/FirstRun_TrialVersion.md), [code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/trial-placemat))
 	* **Trial feature** advises users that the feature they are trying to use is not available in the trial version of the add-in.
 Alternatively, if your add-in is free but there's a feature in it that requires a subscription, you should consider using this pattern.
 You might also consider using this pattern to provide a downgraded experience after a trial has ended. ([code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/trial-placemat-feature))

-> Important:If you decide to manage your own trial, and not use the Office Store to manage the trial, ensure you include the **Additional purchase may be required** tag in the testing notes in the seller dashboard.
+> Important: If you decide to manage your own trial, and not use the Office Store to manage the trial, ensure you include the **Additional purchase may be required** tag in the testing notes in the seller dashboard.

 Consider whether showing users the first-run experience once or many times is important to your scenario.
 For example, if users use your add-in periodically, they may forget how to use the add-in.
 Seeing the first-run experience again may be helpful to those users.